Forty years is a long time, LJC. What else did I listen to before Jazz- any “hidden secrets”?

 For the next twenty years I travelled the music world in search of a cure: Europe, India, West Africa, Brazil, world ethnic genres, contemporary classical, I even dabbled with “European Post Modernism”.
 Nothing worked, at least not for long.
 Just when hope was almost gone, in 2006, I wandered into a small record store in London’s Soho and something led me to pick up a copy of Anthony Williams Lifetime, Blue Note 4180, from 1964, mono first pressing.
 It was £50, more than I had ever spent on a record before in my life.

 I still don’t know what made me buy it, but when I got it home and put it on the turntable I was overwhelmed.
 I had never heard sound like this before.
 The rest, as they say, is history.
-If there is a greater force up there, jazz is his music.

 A lot of the the musical journey was made via the evil silver disc, so the CD racks still offer an audit trail, like discarded travel tickets, as to where you have travelled.